Third-Party Data: What it is, its Benefits and Best Use Case

 What is Third-Party Data?Examples of Third-Party DataHow is Third-Party Data Collected and Used?What Are the Benefits of Third-Party Data?How Third-Party Data Differs from First- and Second-Party DataThird-Party Data in a Marketing Campaign: A Real-World ExampleConclusion

 What is Third-Party Data?

-Third-party data is defined as any data collected from variety of sources by a company with no direct connection to the consumer whose data is collected.
+Third-party data is any data collected from a variety of sources by a company with no direct connection to the consumer whose data is collected.
 Third party data sources may include websites, social media networks, surveys, and subscriptions.